sksq96/dcgan/README.md

 ## Overview

-A PyTorch and Keras implementation of "Deep Convolutional Generative Adversarial Networks"
+A PyTorch implementation of "Deep Convolutional Generative Adversarial Networks" with **Multiple** Discriminator.